KIRO-FM: KBSG (1988–2008)

-On February 1, 1988, the station flipped to an oldies format as "K-Best 97.3", and picked up the KBSG-FM call letters.
+On February 1, 1988, the station flipped to an oldies format as "K-Best", and picked up the KBSG-FM call letters.
 "K-Best" initially concentrated on the biggest hits of the 1960s, with some 1970s songs and a few late 1950s hits.
 As the station moved into the 1990s, the 1970s titles were increased and the 1950s songs were removed.

 Entercom bought the station in 1996.
 For many years, KBSG-FM was simulcast on co-owned KBSG in Auburn (1210 AM, now KMIA).
 This lasted until 2002, when KBSG flipped to all-news radio (KBSG would later be sold to Bustos Media, which specializes in Spanish language formats).
 On August 1, 2007, after Entercom traded KBSG, KIRO and KTTH to Bonneville as part of a multi-market station swap, KBSG was rebranded from "KBSG 97.3" to "The New B97.3", and dropped the word "oldies" from the station's title.
 The station's playlist was moved to more 1970s and 80s music, with fewer 60s titles.
 The format moved from oldies to classic hits.

 Exactly one year later, on August 1, 2008, the station's call letters were switched to KIRO-FM.

 KIRO-FM (2008–present)

 Logo for 97.3 KIRO-FM as used from 2008 to 2012.

 On August 12, 2008, at 4:23 a.m., the 97.3 frequency began to simulcast co-owned news/talk radio station AM 710 KIRO.
 The final song on 97.3 as a classic hits station, "Start Me Up" by the Rolling Stones, faded out as the FM station joined KIRO AM's Wall Street Journal This Morning in progress.

 On April 1, 2009, KIRO-FM became the primary station as the simulcasting on KIRO (AM) came to an end.
 It marked the completion of the station's transition to the FM frequency that began in August 2008.
 KIRO (AM) is now a sports talk station, branded as "710 ESPN Seattle".

 Also moved from KIRO to KIRO-FM were the NFL broadcasts of the Seattle Seahawks Radio Network (later named the Bing Radio Network and the American Family Insurance Radio Network, currently the Delta Air Lines Seahawks Radio Network).
 KIRO-FM is now the flagship station for the team's play-by-play and the pre- and post-game shows.
 The Seahawks had been heard on KIRO (AM) since the NFL franchise was launched in 1976.

+Logo for 97.3 KIRO-FM as used from 2012 to 2022.